terchris/ckanext-scheming/installation.md

 3. Save, restart the webserver and open http://localhost/dataset/new again.
    You should now see the “I EDITED THIS…” in the Title placeholder.

+# Verify it

+The shema ckan_dataset.json has all the fields that are defined for a dataset by default.
+No new fields and all fields corresponds with default field names.

+Do this simple test to verify:

+1. Create a dataset without the ckan_dataset.json schema
+2. Create a dataset with the ckan_dataset.json schema
+3. Verify that updating fields with or without the schema has the same result.

 OK.
 So now it works.
 Edit the ckan_dataset.json and put it back to the way it was.